Ioannis-Kavalidis/factoringNumber/README.md

 ![snapshot](./for_loop.png)

-Step 1. initiate the if statement to return 1 when the number input is  0 or 1
+Step 1.
+Initiate the if statement to return 1 when the number input is  0 or 1

 Step 2.
 Create the FOR loop